PosticaDenis/IS/IS1/README.md

 `-up <host_address>:<port> -m "<message_body>"`

 2. The user is able to turn himself into a UDP and/or UDP Server, listening for mesages from other users.
-To start accespting TCP connections and start listening for messages use:
+To start accepting TCP connections and start listening for messages use:
 `-tp <host_address>:<port> -l`
 To start listening for messages, sent through UDP, use:
 `-up <host_address>:<port> -l`